jimfulton/zodb-jsonb-experiment/README.rst

 `RelStorage <http://relstorage.readthedocs.io/en/latest/>`_ provides a relational-database backed storage for `ZODB <http://www.zodb.org>`_.
-It's especially useful when there is either a requirement to or exsisting infrastructure for storing data in an `RDBMS
+It's especially useful when there is either a requirement to or existing infrastructure for storing data in an `RDBMS
 <https://en.wikipedia.org/wiki/Relational_database_management_system>`_.

 RelStorage stores data in `Python pickle format